 It doesn’t take long to see the initial results of liposuction.
 Even though bruising and swelling linger for several weeks, it’s usually possible to see within less than a week that your body’s general shape has improved.
 The full results, after all the swelling has gone and the skin has tightened, might not be apparent for several months.

 Do you think liposuction is what you’ve been looking for to rid yourself of extra fat and contour your body just the way you want it?
 Call North Texas Plastic Surgery at 817-416-8080 to set up a consultation today!
-Dr. Obaid and Dr. Ver Halen and their team serve patients in Southlake, Plano and communities throughout the Dallas area.
+Dr. Obaid and his team serve patients in Southlake, Plano and communities throughout the Dallas area.